surajssd/blog_contents/content/post/2026/ironies-of-ai-coding.md

 * **The Novelty Trap:** Generating "new strategies" requires an adequate knowledge of the system.
 Basically: no mental model, no novel fixes!
 * **The Speed/Correctness Tradeoff:** You cannot assert absolute correctness and maintain high speed simultaneously (echoing Erik Hollnagel's ETTO principle: you can never maximize efficiency and thoroughness at the same time).
 * **Camouflaged State:** Automation can easily hide the current state of the system from operators.
-* **Opaque Logic:** Tracing algorithmic decision trees is difficult—and with AI, it can be nearly impossible.
+* **Opaque Logic:** Tracing algorithmic decision trees is difficult, and with AI, it can be nearly impossible.

 Adding to this, Mica Endsley notes a newer irony specific to AI: _The more capable the AI, the poorer people’s self-adaptive behaviors for compensating for its shortcomings._